 Do not add water to your reservoir before broil step.

-Broil for 10 minutes until softened and fragrant (or saute in a skillet for 3-4 minutes).
+Broil for 10 minutes until softened and fragrant.
 Cut chicken thighs into 1-inch cubes and add to the onion.

 Stir in the tomatoes, chickpeas, dates, and chicken stock.

 Divide the mixture between two Suvie pans and place in the two upper cooking zones of your Suvie.
 Add the Israeli couscous to the starch pan and season with salt to taste.
 Enter the slow cook settings and cook uncovered.

 Starch: 9 minutes

 After the cook, broil the tagine to brown the chicken, about 7-10 minutes.

 Fluff the couscous and adjust seasoning to taste.
 Serve the chicken tagine and sauce over the Israeli couscous, garnish with chopped almonds and fresh cilantro.
 Bon appetit!